hushmirror/SilentDragonLite/README.md

 SilentDragonLite contacts a few different external websites to get various bits of data.

 	* coingecko.com for price data API
-	* explorer.myhush.org for explorer links
+	* explorer.hush.is for explorer links
 	* dexstats.info for address utilities
 	* hush-lightwallet.de to get Data